-The vendor shall receive a Farmers' Market Vendor Permit from WVDA and a food establishment permit from the local health department by March 1 to avoid a late fee or before the date of sale.
+The vendor shall receive a Farmers Market Vendor Permit from WVDA by March 1 to avoid a late fee or before the date of sale.
 As part of the routine inspection, the local health department may inspect the storage space of the product off premises of the sales area.
-Off-premise storage should be in separate designated cold holding equipment that is stored in a clean, safe, and secure environment.
+Off-premise storage should be in separate designated cold-holding equipment that is stored in a clean, safe, and secure environment.
 Labels must be provided for the product that include common name and net weight of the product.